 The main fact about textbooks that the Williams legislation calls for described whether schools have enough books in core classes for all students.
-The law also asks districts to reveal whether those books are presenting what the California Content Standards call for.
+The law also asks districts to reveal whether those books are presenting what is required by the California Content Standards.